L3-iGrant/slate/source/index.html.md

-## View consented users - attribute
+## View consented users for an attribute

 > Code samples